NIKHILSHADOW/BASICS-OF-DBMS/README.md

     * Small amount of data.
     * While performing only simple operations read and write.

+### Random Access vs Sequential Acess
+    - Sequential access is searching one by one record.
+    - Random access is going directly to that location and searching.

 ### DATA BASE MANAGEMENT SYSTEM

 - Software which help us manage Database.